With recent improvements, SUP foiling is becoming even easier. Often you just need a small wave to get some speed and then you’ll be up and gliding.

 Regular (or ‘prone’) surf foiling is harder to learn than SUP surf foiling.
-This is because the foil is lifting as you’re standing up on the wave.
+This is because the foil is lifting as you’re getting to your feet.
 You’re also reliant on having a proper breaking wave.

-Compared to the SUP foilboards, the prone surf foil boards are:
+Compared to the SUP foilboards, the prone surf foil boards:

 - have a square nose to give some more stability and surface area without increasing the length.